What Happens If You Only Pay the Minimum on a Credit Card?

 It only follows the account formula.
 That can be fine when your main goal is staying current, but it becomes a problem when you need the balance gone by a specific point.

 At that point, the question changes.
 Instead of asking whether the minimum is enough for the issuer, it’s better to ask whether it’s enough for the result you want.
+If a high APR is the main reason the minimum isn’t moving the balance, the balance transfer guide can help you evaluate a promo-rate option without ignoring the transfer fee or payoff window.

 How minimum payments behave across multiple cards